wilmorecn/Plotly_Challenge-Belly-Button-Biodiversity/README.md

 ![Bacteria by filterforge.com](Images/bacteria_by_filterforgedotcom.jpg)

-In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).
+Building an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).

-### Before You Begin

-1. Create a new repository for this project called `plotly-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, create a directory for the Plotly challenge.
-Use the folder name to correspond to the challenge: **Belly_Button_Diversity**.

-4. This is a full stack app so add your html, js, css, python and sqlite files.

-5. Push the above changes to GitHub or GitLab.

 ## Step 1 - Plotly.js

 Use Plotly.js to build interactive charts for your dashboard.

-* Create a PIE chart that uses data from your samples route (`/samples/<sample>`) to display the top 10 samples.
+* Created a PIE chart that uses data from the Belly Button Biodiversity Dataset to display the top 10 samples.

   * Use `sample_values` as the values for the PIE chart.